1Marc/marcgrabanski.com/src/pages/articles/2007-05-05-5-things-learned-from-coding-open-source/index.md

 ### 3. If your code becomes popular, prepare for tons of bugs and feature requests.

 At first, it was really cool to get any response at all on my code.
 I was instantly fixing, updating and supporting my users.
 After a few months the code became more and more popular.
 I eventually got overwhelmed with emails and comments.
-Now I could literally spend three full work weeks tracking down and catching up on the comments on my "jQuery Calendar plugin":http://marcgrabanski.com/code/jquery-calendar alone.
+Now I could literally spend three full work weeks tracking down and catching up on the comments on my [jQuery Calendar plugin](http://marcgrabanski.com/code/jquery-calendar) alone.
 I decided I need to shut down my comments and direct all traffic to jQuery's bug tracking tool.
 At least now it will be categorized, organized and more efficient.
 I think comments were a really great starting point because people could make comments without having to register or go to a new location to comment.
 But at some point I need to have a life and that involves making things easier for me, the developer.

 ### 4. Test your code in browsers you don't care about.